 d) Membership shall be notified of all meetings, in advance.

-e) A quorom for a directors board meeting shall be 50% plus one.
+e) A quorum for a director’s board meeting shall be 50% plus 1.

 a) An election of officers shall take place at the annual meeting of the Society.